inossidabile/protector/README.md

 * `updatable?` – determines if you pass validation on update with the fields you changed
 * `destroyable?` – determines if you can destroy the model

-In fact Protector does not limit you to `:view`, `:update` and `:create` actions.
+In fact Protector does not limit you to `:read`, `:update` and `:create` actions.
 They are just used internally.
 You however can define any other to make custom roles and restrictions.
 All of them are able to work on a field level.

 ```ruby
 protect do